apache/beam/website/www/site/content/en/documentation/runtime/environments.md

   ```
 >**NOTE**: This example assumes necessary dependencies (in this case, Python 3.7 and pip) have been installed on the existing base image.
 Installing the Apache Beam SDK into the image will ensure that the image has the necessary SDK dependencies and reduce the worker startup time.
 >The version specified in the `RUN` instruction must match the version used to launch the pipeline.<br>
->**Users need to make sure that whatever base image they use has the same Python/Java interpreter version that they use to run the pipeline**.
+>**Users need to make sure that whatever base image they use has the same Python/Java interpreter version that they used to run the pipeline**.

 2. [Build](https://docs.docker.com/engine/reference/commandline/build/) and [push](https://docs.docker.com/engine/reference/commandline/push/) the image using Docker.